-A notable fact from existing literature is that covenant violations did not rise substantially during the 2008-09 financial crisis.
-Extending the measure of covenant violations from Nini et al. (2012) to 2015, Griffin, Nini, and Smith (2018) find only a marginal increase in covenant violations during 2008-09.
+A finding from past empirical work on covenants is that violation incidences did not rise substantially during the 2008-09 financial crisis (Griffin, Nini, and Smith (2018)).
 Appendix Figure A.1 shows that violations imputed from covenant thresholds in DealScan also show a modest increase during the 2008-09 financial crisis.
-A plausible interpretation of this finding is that covenants did not become a more binding constraint despite the large decline in cash flows during the financial crisis.
+A plausible interpretation of this finding is that covenants did not become a more binding constraint despite the large decline in earnings during the financial crisis.

 A different picture emerges when examining mentions of covenants in earnings calls.
-The top panel in Figure 3 compares the annual frequency of covenant discussions in earnings calls and the frequency of covenant violations from 2003 to 2020.
-The figure shows a sharp increase in covenant mentions (red line) during the 2008-09 financial crisis, rising from 7.3 percent in 2007 to 22.9 percent in 2009, in contrast to the muted response in covenant violations (blue line) over the same sample period, rising from 5.2 percent in 2007 to 7.6 percent in 2009.
+The top panel in Figure 3 compares the annual frequency of covenant discussions in earnings calls and the frequency of covenant violations from 2003 to 2020.9 The figure shows a sharp increase in covenant mentions (red line) during the 2008-09 financial crisis, rising from 7.3 percent in 2007 to 22.9 percent in 2009, in contrast to the muted response in covenant violations (blue line) over the same sample period, rising from 5.2 percent in 2007 to 7.6 percent in 2009.

 This result is notable in light of recent evidence on the role of covenants in explaining investment and employment during the recession (Falato and Liang (2016); Acharya et al. (2021); Chodorow-Reich and Falato (2021)).
 While the literature focuses on how covenants affect firm decisions when covenants are violated, the finding suggest that covenants also matter to a broader set of firms including those not presently in violation of covenants.
 Specifically, the share of firms concerned about covenants in their earnings calls is three times as large as the share of firms in violation (22.9 percent versus 7.6 percent).
-In the next section, I document that the magnitude of response associated with greater concern about covenants is also comparable to the response associated with covenant violations.